About this website

 About the photographs

-Though my aims in each gallery are somewhat different, overall I aim to create strong vibrant images that are comfortable to look at because they are well balanced in terms of structure , colour and form.
-A photograph should express itself as a complete, harmonious and interesting whole that will stand the test of time.
+"Though my objectives for each gallery are somewhat different, overall I aim to create strong vibrant images that are comfortable to look at because they are well balanced in terms of structure, colour and form.
+A photograph should express itself as a complete, harmonious and interesting whole that will stand the test of time."

-I work in natural light , trying always to photograph a subject in conditions that fully realise its pictorial potential.
+"I work in natural light, trying always to photograph a subject in conditions that fully realise its pictorial potential.
 I try to achieve a strong graphic quality in my work, and simplicity is an overt goal.
-I try consciously to omit elements from my work unless I feel they can contribute positively to its success.
+I try consciously to omit elements from my photographs unless I feel they can contribute positively to its success."

-I wrote this for my previous site in 2001.
-It’s all still appropriate; what I photograph might have changed quite a bit since 2001, but the essential aim is the same.
+It’s all still appropriate.
+What I photograph might have changed quite a bit since 2001, but the essential aim is the same.
 Equally I still much prefer making photographs to agonising over equipment.
-I continue to use medium format film cameras.
-I also use digital cameras of varying sizes and shapes.
-But I can’t tell you that I’m much attached to cameras, and I always feel that I’m coming from behind on anything technical, whether hardware or software.
+Although about half of the photographs on this site were made with medium format film, commercial considerations dictate that today I use digital cameras of varying sizes and shapes.
+But I can't tell you that I’m much attached to cameras, and I always feel that I’m coming from behind on anything technical, whether hardware or software.

 About the photographer

-I‘ve lived in Datchet, a village on the Thames west of London with my wife Jane, since 1975.
+I've lived in Datchet, a village on the Thames west of London with my wife Jane, since 1975.
 Two of our three daughters live with us and the other fairly close by in London.
-Before I gave up a business career in 1997 to photograph and write, I had half a career in various marketing roles with large multinationals, and a few years as Director and part owner of a Marketing Services business which turned out to be quite successful.
+Before I gave up a business career in 1997 to photograph and write, I had half a career in various marketing and business management roles with large multinationals, and a few years as Director and part owner of a Marketing Services business which turned out to be quite successful.
 It all seems such a long time ago, and for better or occasionally for worse, I’m a photographer now.